 To date, we have financed our operations primarily from sale of our equity securities and, to a lesser extent, revenues from collaborations and interest.
-In 2003, our operations consumed approximately \$1,000,000 per month, but we expect that our monthly cash used by operations will continue to increase for the next several years.
-During 2004, we plan to both expand our existing clinical programs and initiate clinical programs for several new disease indications.
+In 2004, our operations consumed approximately \$1,500,000 per month, but we expect that our monthly cash used by operations will continue to increase for the next several years.
+During 2005, we plan to both expand our existing clinical programs and initiate clinical programs for several new disease indications.
 These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and significantly increase our expenses and our net loss.

-As of December 31, 2003, we had \$25.7 million in cash, cash equivalents and securities.
-We raised an additional \$21.4 million of capital during February 2004 to provide the resources necessary to continue the development of our existing programs, while prudently maintaining our cash position.
-We expect our monthly burn rate to increase to approximately \$2 million by mid-2004, as we get our Phase II trial underway for T-cell leukemia patients.
-This monthly burn rate could increase more as the year progresses and in future years depending on many factors including, our ability to raise additional capital, the progress of our BCX-1777 clinical trials for both T-cell leukemia and CTCL, our ability to move BCX-4208 through the preclinical testing required to file an IND and begin clinical trials, and the progression of our discovery programs.
+As of December 31, 2004, we had \$28.7 million in cash, cash equivalents and securities.
+We raised an additional \$23.9 million gross (approximately \$22.7 million net of expenses) of capital during February 2005 to provide the resources necessary to continue the development of our existing programs, while prudently maintaining our cash position.
+We expect our monthly burn rate to increase to approximately \$2 million during 2005, as our lead candidates advance through the clinical trials planned for 2005.
+This monthly burn rate could increase more as the year progresses and in future years depending on many factors, including our ability to raise additional capital, the progress of our current and proposed clinical trials for both forodesine and BCX-4208, and the progression of our discovery programs.
 Our long-term capital requirements and the adequacy of our available funds will depend upon many factors, including:

-- the progress of our research, drug discovery and development programs; - · changes in existing collaborative relationships; - our ability to establish additional collaborative relationships; - the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - · competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims; - · our dependence on others for development and commercialization of our product candidates; and - successful commercialization of our products consistent with our licensing strategy.
+- the progress of our research, drug discovery and development programs; - changes in existing collaborative relationships; - our ability to establish additional collaborative relationships; - the magnitude of our research and development programs; - the scope and results of preclinical studies and clinical trials to identify drug candidates; - competitive and technological advances; - the time and costs involved in obtaining regulatory approvals; - the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims;

+- our dependence on others for development and commercialization of our product candidates; and - successful commercialization of our products consistent with our licensing strategy.

 We will be required to raise additional capital to complete the development and commercialization of our current product candidates.
 Additional funding, whether through additional sales of securities or collaborative or other arrangements with corporate partners or from other sources, may not be available when needed or on terms acceptable to us.
 The issuance of preferred or common stock or convertible securities, with terms and prices significantly more favorable than those of the currently outstanding common stock, could have the effect of diluting or adversely affecting the holdings or rights of our existing stockholders.
 In addition, collaborative arrangements may require us to transfer certain material rights to such corporate partners.

-Insufficient funds may require us to delay, scale-back or eliminate certain of our research and development programs.
+Insufficient funds may require us to delay, scaleback or eliminate certain of our research and development programs.